“Loving our work so far. Feeling alive and motivated. Thanks.”

 — Bretton Scott, food stylist and video host

-When you have a writing coach, you’re not alone anymore, procrastinating, spinning, wondering how to get your writing done and whether it’s any good.
+When you have a writing coach, you’re not alone anymore, wondering how to get your writing done and whether it’s any good.
 Instead, we work together.
 You will feel encouraged, confident and energized by your progress.

 Working with a coach means your chance of success will increase.
 As a top editor at newspapers, magazines and a publishing house, I reviewed writing submissions for decades.
 I know what other editors want to see when they look at your work.
 I will help you crystalize and focus your ideas, improve your writing, and figure out what makes your book idea salable.
 While other editors fix grammar and punctuation, I’m a strategist.
 My specialty is understanding your idea and helping you shape it for publication.

 Many of the people I work with want to write a non-fiction book.
 It could be their first or tenth.
 Regardless, non-fiction books require a book proposal.
 A book proposal is like a sales pitch.
 It tells the agent or publisher why they should be interested in your book, and sells the idea.

 You and I will work together on focusing your book, ensuring that the idea is exciting and sellable.
 You will write each part of the proposal with my guidance.
 I provide ideas, resources and additional information and research.
 I’ll edit each section and give you suggestions on how to improve the structure, focus, salability, and the writing itself.